 Most people recognize good manners vs. rudeness in other people, but we may not see it in ourselves.
 Sometimes emotion takes over, or we may have bad habits that we've been blinded to through the years.

 Being mannerly isn't difficult if you know the basics.
-If you haven't done that in the past, it will take some work, but eventually, good manners will come natural to you.
+If you haven't done that in the past, it will take some work, but eventually, good manners will come naturally to you.
 Etiquette can be learned and mastered by anyone, from the smallest child to the oldest adult.

 What it Means to be Mannerly